aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Anim.md

 # Anim

-Change the animation state of the party or a specific [entity](../../../Data%20format/Entity.md).
+Change the animation state of the party or a specific [Entity data](../../../TextAsset%20Data/Entity%20data.md).

 ## Syntax